-“I tell you, Jason, your uncle’s a good guy,” Hal said as he sped past a long row of business parks and concrete tilt-ups.
+“I tell you, Jason, your uncle’s a good guy,” Hal said from the driver’s seat as they drove by a long row of concrete tilt-ups and parking lots.
 “He lets me work for him when I’m not making enough at my own business.
 Things are kind of dicey right now, but it should pick up soon.”
-He looked at Jason with a knowing smile.
-“Times like this are good for the economy.”
+He looked over at Jason.
+“You know, times like this are good for the economy,” he said shadily.

->

-> “Salt of the earth,” Hal proclaimed.
+“Salt of the earth,” Hal proclaimed.
 “Ought to be more like him.”

 “Yeah, there should,” Jason responded as he recalled how welcoming Uncle Ray was when he approached him for a job.
 Like he was expecting me, Jason thought to himself.

 “You see, what we’re doing here is solid,” Hal boasted.
 “Businesses come and go, some get bought out, some go out of business, others move overseas, but there’s always going to be a need for getting things built.”